nereusx/dotfiles/mail/README.md

+These are examples for usual cases.

-I use dovecot for local mailbox, and mutt with multiple accounts (see ./mutt/*)
+I personally, use dovecot for local mailbox, and mutt with multiple accounts (see ./mutt/*)